 Note: Sometimes conditions require cancellations or changes of dates, times and location which are not reflected in the original schedule.
 Before planning a trip to visit one of the listed events, it is suggested that you call the event sponsor to confirm the event schedule or for additional information on the event.

 Lighthouse International Film Festival

 The festival will present feature films, shorts, documentaries and family films, as well as panel discussions with leading film industry professionals.
-Taking place on Long Beach Island, NJ -- one of the East Coast's most popular surfing destinations -- the festival celebrates three days of new, exciting and challenging films in honor of Long Beach Island's historic Barnegat Lighthouse.
+Taking place on Long Beach Island, NJ -- one of the East Coast's most popular surfing destinations -- the festival celebrates new, exciting and challenging films in honor of Long Beach Island's historic Barnegat Lighthouse.
 See above website for information on films, times, and venues.

 The Newark Black Film Festival

 The Newark Black Film Festival (NBFF)is one of the nation's defining voices on behalf of independent film.
 The festival is a showcase for films that focus on the experiences and concerns of contemporary African Americans, as well as an outlet for films about the African-American experience from earlier eras.
 Each film selection encompasses a wide range of cinematic forms and formulas, from documentary to the avant-garde.